 There are also devices that parents can use to set filters and encourage safe internet use for children.
 Some routers have parental controls that allow you to restrict devices by the time of day so you can turn off internet access at bedtime.

 Of course, children will quickly learn to switch to cellular data on their phones to avoid this.
 Some devices, like Circle Home Plus, allow you to restrict websites and apps no matter which networks your children are on.

 The Safe Internet Filter allows you to see a full history of every website that your child visits, including if they try to visit a blocked site.
 This works on your home computers, and you can also pay extra to monitor their phones.

-Each family will have their own expectations and rules for screen time and acceptable use.
-This is a great opportunity to have an open conversation with your tween and let them know your rules and expectations so everyone is on the same page.
+Each family will have its own expectations and rules for screen time and acceptable use.
+This is a great opportunity to have an open conversation with your tween and let them know your rules and expectations, so everyone is on the same page.

 - Is your tween ready for the responsibility and functionality of their own smartwatch?
 What to look for when picking out a smartwatch for tweens and the best recommended brands for the pre-teen age group.

 - Your sporty tweens may also be interested in our range of tween fitness trackers.
 These are specialized watches that not just tell the time but can help them with tracking steps, heart rate and more.